jeremytammik/tbc/a/2007_sys_fam_py_section.md

 That is the same as the UI.

-To create structural columns you need to use the *Metric Structural Column* (or imperial equivalent).
+To create structural columns, you need to use the *Metric Structural Column* (or imperial equivalent).
 Similarly, to create a structural framing family you should use *Metric Structural Framing - Beams and Braces* (or imperial equivalent).
 You should have an imperial and metric version of all your templates/content in reality (likewise versions with localised parameter names if you are localising).

-So the problem is easier than you think, i.e., if you don't see the built-in parameters in your family (when placed in the project) then you are using the wrong family template to create the family.
+So, the problem is easier than you think, i.e., if you don't see the built-in parameters in your family (when placed in the project) then you are using the wrong family template to create the family.

 One of the most confusing things when people first interact with the Revit family environment is due to the incorrect assumption that any type of element functionality can come from the same RFT or RFA file.
 In reality, the content of those templates is hard-coded to suit a certain purpose and you can't change it to match another template type.